raystack/dagger/docs/advance/post_processor.md

 **Note:** If you want to use % as a special character in your Postgres query, you’ll need to provide an additional % with it as an escape character so that Java doesn’t take it as a string formatter and try to format it, which in turn might end up in invalid format exception.
 E.g. "select email, phone from public.customers where name like '%%smith'"

+**Note:** Please add relevant indexing in the database to ensure adequate performance.

 ### **GRPC**
 This enables you to enrich the input streams with any information available via remote [gRPC](https://grpc.io/) server.
 For example let's say you have payment transaction logs in the input stream but user profile information available via a gRPC service, then you can use this post processor to get the profile information in each record.
 Currently, we support only Unary calls.